ESGdevteam/esgcoin/README.md

 DB.Password=yourpassword
 ```

-Also look through the existing properties if there is anything you want to change.
+Once you have done this, look through the existing properties if there is anything you want to change.

 ### Testnet

-Please see the [Wiki article](https://burstwiki.org/en/testnet/) for details on how to setup a testnet node.
+Please see the [Wiki article](https://amzwiki.org/en/testnet/) for details on how to setup a testnet node.

 ### Private Chains